inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 development of workshop Modules.
 |BNPB| has identified a priority need to improve its methodology for
-contingency planning with an emphasis on the use of realistic disaster scenarios as the starting point for this new, comprehensive process.
+contingency planning with an emphasis on the use of realistic disaster scenarios as the starting point for this new comprehensive process.

 |BNPB| and |DFATAusAid| through the Australia-Indonesia Facility for Disaster
 Reduction have been working together on a methodology and associated open source software for developing realistic disaster scenarios for contingency planning.
 This will enable emergency managers to develop their own scenario assessments that can feed into their disaster contingency plans.